lkellar/kahoot/README.md

 If you have an issue, problem, or suggestion, feel free to file an issue.

 If you have some code to contribute, please submit a PR!
-It'll be highly appreciated it.
+It'll be highly appreciated.